Memo on installing ModSecurity and applying it to Apache (Ubuntu 24.04 LTS)

 sudo apt update sudo apt install libapache2-mod-security2 sudo a2enmod security2 # Enable the module

-Below are the basic settings after installation.
+The following are the basic settings after installation.

 cd /etc/modsecurity/ sudo mv modsecurity.conf-recommended modsecurity.conf sudo nano /etc/modsecurity/modsecurity.conf SecRuleEngine DetectionOnly #The default is detection only, so enable it ↓ SecRuleEngine On SecAuditLogParts ABIJDEFHZ # D means "intermediate response header", but it seems to be a reserved word and not yet implemented ↓ SecAuditLogParts ABCEFHJKZ # Delete I, change D to C (request body) sudo systemctl restart apache2

-Next, download the CRS rules.
+Next, we will download the CRS rules.

 Download the ruleset (v4.3.0)